Sasson22/K-cluster/README.md

 Making use of threads on Debian OS to process and refine data at scale in real world applications of data science

-from our standard issued CFN machines (last ultrabooks issued 1st quarter 2016) running duel boot Debian OS/Windows From the Deb/Linux side we use
+Seamless conversions between dedicated containers and robust VMs

-VM
+from our standard issued CFN machines (last ultrabooks issued 1st quarter 2016) running Linux Kernel amd64 x86_64
     • Keras Py
     • Apache Spark
     • Python